ramonvictor/rv-jquery-fontsize/README.md

 This is a key code for this plugin works perfectly, because instead of add a dinamic css by javascript (which would damage the project performance) I decided to create key classes inside the css file to control the visual of each font size variation.
-Feel free to adapt it your project needs.
+Feel free to adapt it for your project needs.

 ``` css
 .rvfs-1 p, .rvfs-1 li{ font-size: 70% }